krishauser/Klampt/Documentation/Manual-Installation.md

 ## Windows

 Prebuilt binary executables and static libraries for VS2015 are available on the Klamp't website.
-Klamp't can also be built from source with Visual Studio 2012 (or Visual Studio 2010 SP1) and above.

 **Step by step instructions to install the C++ applications from binaries**